 Head of the household

-The resistance to a Muslim woman marrying a non-Muslim man is based on the cultural practices, even though it has a religious tone to it.
+The resistance to a Muslim woman marrying a non-Muslim man is based on cultural practices, even though it has a religious tone to it.
 No one wants to lose members of their flock to others.
-An assumption was made that because man was the provider, he will direct which way the house hold runs and how children are raised.
+An assumption was made that because the man was the provider, he will direct which way the house hold runs and how children are raised.
 That is not the truth in America and perhaps in Canada and other democracies anymore.
 Women today are equal partners and frequently contribute more to the household than men.

 The questions are endless, but the answer is a powerful one, and that is accountability.
-In the traditional societies parents rightfully feel responsible to guard the happiness of their offspring, where as parents in North America are learning to believe that their kids are independent and know what they want in their lives, and will find their own happiness.
+In traditional societies parents rightfully feel responsible to guard the happiness of their offspring, whereas parents in North America are learning to believe that their kids are independent and know what they want in their lives, and will find their own happiness.
 Ultimately they have to live their own lives, you cannot babysit them forever.
 American Muslim parents trust their kids to do the right thing and let them run their own lives.
 Please note that this comparison is made with Muslims living elsewhere in the world.

 There is one segment of single Muslim women that is reaching an enormous percent of all the single women.
-These women are in their late 40’s and 50’s, and are divorced and certainly not looking for a provider, nor do they entertain having children.
+These women are in their late 40’s and 50’s, and are divorced, and certainly not looking for a provider, nor do they entertain having children.
 They are simply looking to have a friend and a companion in their marriages and live their own lives.
-A friend of mine puts it crudely – look, no one in the family or work place would ever question the rituals you follow on the toilet seat, why should anyone question how one prays?
-In a pluralistic society, religion is increasingly becoming personal in nature applicable to the believers of that faith, just as it happened during the times of Prophet with the Madinah treaty.
+A friend of mine puts it crudely – look, no one in the family or workplace would ever question the rituals you follow on the toilet seat, why should anyone question how one prays?
+In a pluralistic society, religion is increasingly becoming personal in nature applicable to the believers of that faith, just as it happened during the times of the Prophet with the Madinah treaty.
 To you is your faith and to me is my faith, and together we can live in harmony.